How to Help Young Adults to Become More Resilient

 It is not easy helping your young adult build up greater resiliency.
 It will take great discipline on your part to help guide your student or young professional into a stronger sense of self.

-And if you are looking for some help to partner with you, a professional counselor can be an excellent resource to help your young adult a stronger sense of resiliency.
+If you are looking for some help to partner with you, a professional counselor can be an excellent resource to help your young adult a stronger sense of resiliency.
+A counselor can equip young adults with the tools to live life to the fullest and get back up when they fail.
+Wellspace Counseling is here to help you from our Tigard, OR-based practice.
+Schedule an appointment today to meet with a therapist and start receiving the support you deserve!

 Jason Wilkinson loves helping college students and young professionals develop a greater sense of self-esteem and resilience.
 He is passionate about helping them develop tools for anxiety.
-He is the owner of Wellspace Counseling, serving the communities of Tualatin, Lake Oswego, Portland, and throughout the state of Oregon.
+He is the owner of Wellspace Counseling, serving the communities of Tualatin, Tigard, Lake Oswego, Portland, and throughout the state of Oregon.
+He also offers a variety of mental health services including individual counseling, marriage counseling, Christian counseling, and online therapy.
+Feel free to visit our blog page for more helpful information!